-Josh regularly speaks throughout Tennessee and Kentucky on a variety of topics, including real estate, zoning and land use planning, electronic discovery, social media, ethics and alternative dispute resolution.
+Josh regularly speaks throughout Tennessee and Kentucky on a variety of topics, including real estate, zoning and land use planning, presidential history, electronic discovery, social media, ethics and alternative dispute resolution.
 He has served as a guest lecturer at the University of Kentucky and the Nashville School of Law.

 Josh earned his law degree from the University of Kentucky College of Law, where he served as an associate editor of the Kentucky Law Journal and vice president of the Equine Law Society.
 He also graduated from the University of Kentucky with a B.A. in journalism and political science, where he was co-editor-in-chief of The Kentuckian.
-Josh and his wife, Susan, reside in Franklin, Tennessee, with their young son and daughter.
+Josh and his wife, Susan, reside in Franklin, Tennessee, with their son and daughter.

 University of Kentucky College of Law, J.D., 1999

 United States Court of Appeals for the Sixth Circuit

 United States Court of Appeals for the Federal Circuit

 United States District Courts for the Western, Middle & Eastern Districts of Tennessee

 United States District Courts for the Eastern & Western Districts of Kentucky

 United States District Courts for the Northern & Southern Districts of Indiana